atlassian-forks/flow-to-typescript-codemod/README.md

 ## 🎨 Prior art

 This project was built on top of

+[Stripe's TypeScript Codemod](https://github.com/stripe/typescript-migration-codemod).
+We're thankful for the Stripe team, for providing the codemod and that they have met up with us to share their migration journey.

 [Airtable's TypeScript Codemod](https://github.com/Airtable/typescript-migration-codemod).
-We're thankful for the Airtable team ([Caleb Meredith](https://github.com/calebmer) and [Andrew Wang](https://github.com/umbrant)) for open-sourcing their work, and hope others can similarly benefit from our project.
+We're thankful for the Airtable team ([Caleb Meredith](https://github.com/calebmer)

 ## 📎 License